Background and History of IDEA in Special Education

 Disability is a natural part of the human experience and in no way diminishes the right of individuals to participate in or contribute to society.
 Improving educational results for children with disabilities is an essential element of our national policy of ensuring equality of opportunity, full participation, independent living, and economic self-sufficiency for individuals with disabilities.

-Originally enacted in 1975 under a different name, IDEA is a federal law that entitles every child with a disability to a free, appropriate public education (FAPE).
+Originally passed in 1975 under a different name, IDEA is a federal law that entitles every child with a disability to a free, appropriate public education (FAPE).
 The law requires school districts to identify and assess children who are suspected of having a disability (also called “child find”), including children who live in the district but do not attend public schools.
 If the child meets the criteria for one or more of IDEA’s 13 qualifying disabilities, they are entitled to special education services.
 The law provides some federal funding to state and local education agencies to guarantee these services for eligible students.

 What is FAPE?

-History of IDEA
+History of IDEA and special education law

-Section 504 of the Rehabilitation Act of 1973 (now the Americans with Disabilities Act) is a civil rights statute that requires that schools (public or private) that receive federal financial assistance for educational purposes do not discriminate against children with disabilities, and that schools must provide these students with accommodations comparable to those provided to their typical peers.
+Section 504 of the Rehabilitation Act of 1973 (now the Americans with Disabilities Act) is a civil rights statute requiring that schools (public or private) that receive federal financial assistance for educational purposes do not discriminate against children with disabilities, and that schools must provide these students with accommodations comparable to those provided to their typical peers.
 A student who does not qualify for an IEP may still be entitled to accommodations or services under Section 504.